 First, unless you are an anomaly, you will not have extra time.
 Your working hours will be full.
-You want your boss to see that you take the job seriously, and perform duties accordingly.
+You want your boss to see that you take the job seriously and perform duties accordingly.

 Second, this will help you avoid #1.
 Random coworker who wants to chat for twenty minutes over such-and-such parents?
 Keep working, walk to the copier, hang papers on a bulletin board.

 Third, good teachers want other good teachers in their building.
 Don’t give anyone the illusion that you aren’t willing to pull your weight, to work for it.
 Part of being a new teacher is developing a work-life balance.
 As a new teacher, I wasted time in little ways, and then I took work home.

 3. Be yourself.

 Am I your mom?
 Sorry!
 It’s true though.
 Part of what makes teaching wonderful is connecting with other educators and influencing students by being yourself.
 You will click with certain coworkers.
 If not that first year, eventually.
 You will have teacher-friends.
 Collaborating as a new teacher is a new part of the job.

 Furthermore, growing as an educator requires taking in a variety of ideas and experimenting with philosophies.
 You want coworkers to feel the same about your opinions and philosophies.
 For that to happen, you must be authentic.
-Sharing techniques and tricks, as your real self – not someone you think other teachers want to see – is a joy of teaching.
+Sharing techniques and tricks, as your real self (not someone you think other teachers want to see) is a joy of teaching.

 Above all, teachers are professionals.
 Teaching is unique because the majority of your day is spent with young people, not coworkers.
 It can be alienating and when you get outside that classroom, you may want to explode and take a well deserved break.

 However, much like the freshmen I found a strange commonality with, you should be aware your first year teaching.
 You’re experiencing a huge life change.
 No one will hand you a diploma and certify you “experienced teacher,” but you will collaborate with teachers naturally.
 Collaborating as a new teacher might bring challenges, but be smart as you work with others.